System Design Space

 Critical incident and change of approach

-The team moved to a new Kafka architecture with contracts, schema unification, and parallel downloads.
+The team moved to a new Kafka-based architecture with data contracts, schema unification, and parallel ingestion.

 Stage 4